David Wilson uncovers the truth behind Peter Farquhar's murder, and the psychopath who almost got away with it.

 Using forensic analysis and fascinating personal insight, David takes us to the dark heart of middle England and discovers how Peter unwittingly supplied the blueprint for his own murder, how a tightknit community failed to intervene - and how an undetected psychopath could have easily become one of our most prolific serial killers.

 Professor Wilson appears in the print and broadcast media as a commentator and presenter.
-His publishing includes Hunting Evil, A History of British Serial Killing, Signs of Murder, and his autobiography, My Life with Murderers which was shortlisted for the Saltire Prize for Non-Fiction.
+His publishing includes Hunting Evil, A History of British Serial Killing, Signs of Murder, and his professional memoir, My Life with Murderers, which was shortlisted for the Saltire Prize for Non-Fiction.
 His next book, A Plot to Kill, will publish in 2021.